ocuk/tutorials/ubuntu.md

 Dont forget to change the boot options back or remove the flash drive before rebooting!

 When expiriencing problems due to nvidia drivers:
+Disable graphics drivers by adding nomodeset to the kernel

-on the grub screen, press e, add 'nomodeset' at the end of linux line, or
+* on the grub screen, press e, add 'nomodeset' at the end of linux line, or

-change the grub file at /etc/default/grub after the GRUB_CMDLINE_LINUX_DEFAULT
+* change the grub file at /etc/default/grub after the GRUB_CMDLINE_LINUX_DEFAULT